 1. Get up close and down on their level.

-As most of my paintings are headshots, it's best if you can take a photo where the head fills most of the frame.
+As most of my paintings are headshots, it's best if you can take a photo where the head fills most of the frame, being careful that parts of the face aren't out of shot.
 Holding the camera at the same level of your pet is a great idea too, as it gives a much more flattering perspective to work with.

 This isn't a bad photo of Bilbo, but as it's taken from a high angle it's not as flattering as it could be, and a few details in the face are lost.